-Phishing is a very common form of cybercrime, where criminals try to steal personal information or credentials.
-They often do this through sending official-looking messages, asking you to log in on a non-company website or to provide sensitive information (such as usernames, passwords, ID photocopies) directly through email.
-Avoid falling prey to these practices by applying the S.A.F.E.-rule.
-An originally Dutch acronym designed to help you determine whether any communication is legitimate.
+Phishing is a very common form of cybercrime, where criminals try to obtain personal information or credentials.
+In most cases, this is done through sending official-looking emails asking you to log in on a fake websites or to provide documentation such as credit cards or ID cards through email.
+Avoid falling prey to these practices by applying the S.A.F.E.-rule: an originally Dutch acronym designed to help you determine whether any communication is legitimate.

 S – Style of Writing

-Always read emails that ask for information carefully.
+Always read emails that ask for sensitive information carefully.
 Are there any spelling errors?
 Oddly structured sentences?
-Always trust your gut: if a message is full of errors and/or looks weirdly written, you’re likely reading a phishing message.
+Trust your gut: if a message is full of linguistic errors and/or looks weirdly written, you’re likely reading a phishing message.

 A – Sender (‘Afzender’)

 Double check who sent the email.
 Not just the name, but the actual email address.
 Many phishing emails are sent from random, weird addresses like firstname.lastname@example.org.
 Additionally, it pays to double check even if the sender seems legit.
 For example: we send mails from an @master-soIutions.nl address.
 Now copy-paste that into an empty document and change the font.
 See?
 One of those Ls is actually a capital i.
 Be wary of the tricks these cybercriminals use to impersonate email addresses.

 If there’s any doubt in your mind whether a message is legitimate, do not click on any links or open any attachments.
 You can easily check website links by hovering over the link and checking the lower left corner of the screen.
 If the link does not refer to the website of an official or trusted company (Google is your friend!), don’t click it.